You might be shocked to discover what a bad or missing photo says about you.

 - in your bio on your school’s website

-- in your profile if you submit articles
+- anywhere you submit articles

-- on your Skype profile
+- your Messenger, Zoom or Skype profile

-- If you do any meditative, relaxation or focusing techniques to balance your energies, like perhaps the Sedona Method, it can help you release and open up.
+If you do any meditative, relaxation, or focusing techniques to balance your energies, like perhaps the Sedona Method, it can help you release and open up.

 You can also take a few minutes to think about one of your clients you’ve helped in a big way.
 That’ll feel good inside.

 I suggest an upright posture without being too stiff or a slight leaning-forward pose like one would do when listening.
 No slouching, and don’t look too relaxed.

 Be sure to take a lot of pictures.
 I’ve taken as many as 50 to 100.
 In the coal, you’ll find gold.